Training Outcomes Within Your Budget!

 Stage 3: Evaluation

-Stage 4: Negotiation and decision
+Stage 4: Negotiation and Decision

-Moreover, limited-time offers or incentives can also be used during this stage to encourage potential customers to take immediate action.
-Businesses can provide exclusive discounts, bonuses, or additional value to create a sense of urgency and motivate potential customer to make a decision sooner rather than later.
+Limited-time offers or incentives can also encourage immediate action.
+Exclusive discounts, bonuses, or additional value can create a sense of urgency and motivate potential customers to make a decision sooner.

 Stage 5: Sale

-Stage 6: Renewal or repurchase
+Stage 6: Renewal or Repurchase

-How to create a Sales Funnel for your business
+How to Create a Sales Funnel for Your Business?

-Companies can follow a few simple steps to create a Sales Funnel for themselves:
+Companies can follow a few simple steps to Create a Sales Funnel for themselves:

 Implementing a Sales Funnel offers several benefits for businesses including:

-Sales Funnel metrics
+Sales Funnel Metrics

 Companies generally utilise different metrics for analysing, scoring leads and prospective buyers in the Sales cycle.
 These measures help them in evaluating the success of their Sales teams.